-Your safety is Western Connecticut's top concern.
-In support of that, we recently launched an initiative to further strengthen our emergency preparedness and communication plan using Everbridge-a leading provider of critical communication solutions.
+To further strengthen our emergency preparedness and communication plan, WCSU is using Everbridge-a leading provider of critical communication solutions.
 This system enables Western Connecticut to deliver critical information to our Western family about a wide variety of situations, including campus safety alerts, public health emergencies, campus evacuations, and class cancellations.